epsy/clize/docs/faq.rst

 Frequently asked questions
 ==========================

-Drats!
+Drafts!
 These docs are all new and the FAQ is almost empty!
 Help me improve this dire situation by :ref:`contacting me <contact>` with your questions!

 .. contents:: Table of contents